Jason Webster

-Jason Richmond Webster (born September 8, 1977) is a former American football cornerback.
-He played college football at Texas A&M and was drafted by the San Francisco 49ers in the second round of the 2000 NFL Draft.
+Jason Richmond Webster (born September 8, 1977) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was selected by the San Francisco 49ers in the second round of the 2000 NFL draft.

 Webster was also a member of the Atlanta Falcons, Buffalo Bills and New England Patriots.

-Early years
+Early life

 Webster attended Willowridge High School in Missouri City, Texas, where he earned All-American honors in football.
 He also lettered four times in track.

 College career

 Made an immediate impact playing in every game with one start as a true freshman, recording 32 tackles and one interception.
 Started 12 games at cornerback as sophomore and finished with 61 tackles, one fumble recovery and a team-high nine passes deflected.
 Started all 12 games and recorded 72 tackles, two interceptions, and seven passes deflected as a junior.
 Was the anchor of the "Wrecking Crew" defense, as he played a team-best 640 defensive snaps as a senior.

 He was also voted by his teammates as the winner of the Aggie Heart Award.
 The Aggie Heart Award is presented to a senior who has completed his eligibility and displayed intangibles such as effort, desire, determination, competitiveness, leadership and courage.
 The Heart Award is voted on by the entire Aggie football team.
 He was chosen as the team spokesman the Aggie Bonfire tragedy.

 After his senior year, Webster was also selected as Texas A&M defensive MVP, was an All-Big 12 selection, and was named an All-American by the All-America Football Foundation.
 That year, Webster made 74 tackles and four interceptions and broke up a team-leading 10 passes.
 He was named the Sportsmanship Award winner at the 1999 Alamo Bowl.